carronj/lenspyx/README.md

 The package explicitly provides two methods for most basic usage.
 Check the [doc](https://lenspyx.readthedocs.io/en/latest).
 There is also an example notebook [demo_lenspyx](examples/demo_lenspyx.ipynb).

+There are further tools for CMB lensing reconstruction (adjoint lensing etc.)

 **From v2 onwards (april 2023)**:

 Lenspyx now essentially only wraps extremely efficient routines from [DUCC](https://gitlab.mpcdf.mpg.de/mtr/ducc) by M.Reinecke, with massive speed-ups and accuracy improvements (see Reinecke, Belkner & Carron 2023), in a way incompatible to v1 which is now abandoned.

-Required is ducc0 version >= 0.30.0
+Required is ducc0 version >= 0.30.0.
-Note that installation of DUCC from source can enhance performance substantially (factor of a few sometimes), owing to compiler specfic optimizations.

-There are further tools for CMB lensing reconstruction (adjoint lensing etc.)
+For best performance, please refer to the [DUCC page](https://gitlab.mpcdf.mpg.de/mtr/ducc) for installation instructions making profit of compiler-specfic optimizations.

 ### Installation